Doda district: Religion

 The district has a Muslim majority 53.82%, with Hindus constituting 45.77% of the population and the remainder consisting of Christians, Sikhs, Buddhists and Jains.

 Doda's society is a mixture of all religions with Hindus and Muslims being two major communities.
 The population ratio between the Muslims and the Hindus as per the census report of 2011 is around 55:45.
 Muslims of the region are mostly ethnic Kashmiris and are culturally and linguistically connected to the people of Kashmir.

 Languages

 Prominent Scholar Sumantra Bose states that the plurality of population of Doda speaks Kashmiri as their mother language.
 A study conducted in 2014 identified 40% of the population as Kashmiri-speaking.
-The Pahadi languages are spoken by the second largest group: Bhadarwahi and Siraji are the main ones.
+The Pahadi languages are spoken by the second largest group: Bhadarwahi and Sarazi are the main ones.
 Others in the district speak Gojri and Dogri.

 Doda's population comprises different communities who live together peacefully despite following different religions and speak different languages.
-Most of the people of the region are well-versed with all the languages spoken in the area.